microsoft/fluentui/packages/react-components/react-breadcrumb-preview/docs/Spec.md

 ### Icon

-Non-clickable items can't have icon.
+Breadcrumb items can have icons.
+If you need an icon for an interactive item, use it inside BreadcrumButton or BreadcrumbLink.
-Only BreadcrumButton and BreadcrumbLink can have an icon with text or just icon.
+For non-interactive items use the icon inside BreadcrumbItem.

 ### Size